PayU Review

 Weak

 PayU is a 24-year-old emerging-markets payment service provider wholly owned by Prosus N.V., the global investment arm spun out of South Africa's Naspers.
 The corporate footprint looks bigger than the actual operating one.
 In 2023-2025 PayU sold its Latin American and African Global Payment Organisation to Rapyd for $610M, which means the markets a lot of operators still associate with PayU (Mexico, Brazil, Argentina, Colombia, Nigeria, South Africa) are no longer PayU's to sell.
 What remains is concentrated: India (the biggest piece by revenue, $498M in FY25), Southeast Asia, Turkey, and a separately licensed PayU EMEA business covering Poland, Romania, Czech Republic, Hungary and Slovakia.
-450,000+ merchants, 4 million daily transactions, PCI DSS Level 1, smart routing, 150+ local methods, network tokenization, full mobile SDK stack (iOS, Android, React Native, Flutter, Cordova).
+450,000+ merchants, 10+ million daily transactions, PCI DSS Level 1, smart routing, 150+ local methods, network tokenization, full mobile SDK stack (iOS, Android, React Native, Flutter, Cordova).
 The 2026 IPO has been pushed to H2 with a target valuation of $4.2-5B, down from earlier $5-7B hopes.
 For iGaming specifically PayU is not a gambling-native PSP.
 There are no published gambling licenses, no named casino or sportsbook clients, and the only iGaming-adjacent signal is PayU Payouts being marketed for 'gaming platforms to transfer winnings.'
-Where PayU genuinely earns the integration is in two niches: Indian operators who need UPI as a domestic rail (PayU is one of the largest licensed payment aggregators by volume), and CEE eCommerce/lottery operators who need BLIK in Poland or local pay-by-bank in Romania and Czech.
-Outside those niches there are gambling-native alternatives doing the job better.
+For real-money iGaming the picture narrowed sharply in 2026.
+India's Promotion and Regulation of Online Gaming Act 2025, in force since May 1, bans all real-money online games (skill-gaming and fantasy sports included) and bars payment systems from processing them, which takes what would have been PayU's strongest iGaming rail in India, real-money UPI deposits, off the table.
+What remains for gambling is CEE: BLIK and licensed sports betting through the KNF-authorized PayU EMEA entity in Poland, plus local pay-by-bank in Romania and Czech.
+Outside that, gambling-native alternatives do the job better.

 Quick Info